Henry A. Edmondson

 Henry Archer Edmondson (October 20, 1833 – December 28, 1918) was an American Democratic politician who served as a member of the Virginia Senate and Virginia House of Delegates, representing his native Halifax County.

 During the American Civil War, he was a major in the 53rd Virginia Infantry of the Confederate States Army.
-He was wounded in the Battle of Gettysburg.
+He was wounded in the Battle of Gettysburg, where he was shot in the chin during Pickett's Charge.
+He always wore a goatee to hide the scars following this injury.